legal herstory pioneers

 -

-In 1973, she was the first woman to serve as a state's Majority Leader, when she became the Majority Leader in the Arizona State Senate.
+In 1973, was the first woman to serve as a state's Majority Leader, when she became the majority leader in the Arizona State Senate.

 -